naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 #### AY: Airspace Type

-*Optional.*  Identifies the type of airspace or a special-use airspace.
-Omit for airspaces without a type.
+Identifies the type of airspace or a special-use airspace.
 Typically used immediately after the `AC` command.

 Format:
 ```